home-assistant/developers.home-assistant/docs/review-process.md

 on contributing and pull requests, so be sure to use the search function on the top right of the page to find what you are looking for.

-However, it might be you are still stuck or you have a question that is not answered in the documentation.
+However, it might be you are still stuck, or you have a question that is not answered in the documentation.
 In that case, feel free to ask in the [#devs channel in our Discord chat](https://www.home-assistant.io/join-chat).